 Joe’s Steaks + Soda Shop

 Don’t let the throwback 1950s décor and color schemes fool you, this is serious eats.
 For decades, this was known by the name Chink’s Steaks, after the founder Samuel “Chink” Sherman.
 After the owner died, the restaurant was taken over by employee Joe Groh, and the offensive name was retired.
+But the quality of steak has never deviated from its path to perfection.

-But the quality of steak has never deviated from its path to cheesesteak perfection.
-The steaks are stuffed full of prime ribeye on a hard roll.
+The sandwiches are stuffed full of prime ribeye on a hard roll.
 Add in whiz and onions, and you can’t beat it.
-As a bonus, they are one of the few cheesesteak shops to make authentic milkshakes (not that pre-mix stuff).
+As a bonus, they are one of the few cheesesteak shops to make authentic milkshakes, not the pre-mixed stuff.

 Barry’s Steaks & Hoagies